TomSawyer1/TomSawyer1/README.md

 ### ⚡ Fun fact:
-* J'écoute beaucoup de musiques
+* J'aime la musique
-* j'adore les mangas et les séries
+* J'adore les mangas

 <!--
 **ladthomas/ladthomas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.